Leo-sengi/Endpoint-Security-Monitoring/README.md

 - Determined affected machines by IP addresses.
 - Developed problem-solving skill by remediating the affected machines.

-### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

 Open the Static Site Lab and start investigating the threat by following the provided instructions.